 In addition to working in government and with non-profits, Ryan has volunteered on municipal, provincial, and federal electoral campaigns.

-Ryan’s experience and strong understanding of the inner workings of government allow him to effectively analyze and research public policy issues, develop stakeholder maps, monitor current affairs, and execute special projects such as advocacy days at Legislatures.
+Ryan’s experience and strong understanding of the inner workings of government allow him to effectively analyze and research public policy issues, develop strategic communications materials, develop stakeholder maps, monitor current affairs, and execute special projects such as advocacy days at Legislatures.

-“The Masters of Political Management (MPM) program at Carleton is a valuable one-of-a kind degree.
-It has an accomplished, hands-on, and supportive faculty, engaging speakers and learning opportunities, and a vast cross-partisan network to grow political minds.
-MPM provides insight into policy issues, campaign management, political advocacy, and government & legislative processes.
-The program prepares candidates for a variety of environments including in the offices of elected officials, the public service, and government relations positions at public affairs firms, non-profits, and corporations.
-Nowhere else in Canada can you better learn the ins and outs of public decision-making.
+“The MPM program at Carleton is a valuable one-of-a kind degree.
+It has an accomplished, hands-on, and supportive faculty, engaging speakers and learning opportunities, and a vast cross-partisan network.
+MPM provides insight into policy issues, campaign management, political advocacy, and government & legislative processes which help prepare candidates for a variety of environments including in the offices of elected officials, the public service, and government relations sector.
+Nowhere else can you better learn the ins and outs of public decision-making in Canada.
 I highly recommend it to anyone wanting to further their understanding of Canada’s political landscape.” – Ryan Fedurco

 Last Revision: November 29, 2019